peterhinch/micropython-tft-gui/README.md

  3. buttontest.py Pushbuttons and checkboxes.
  4. knobtest.py Rotary control test.
  5. ibt.py Test of icon buttons.
+ 6. screentest.py Test of multiple screens

-If you do not intend to use icons, optional files 3-8 and demo 5 may be ignored.
+If you do not intend to use icons, optional files 3-9 and demo 5 may be ignored.

 It should be noted that by the standards of the Pyboard this is a large library.
-Attempts to use it in the normal way are likely to provoke memory errors owing to heap fragmentation.
-It is recommended that the core and optional files are 'frozen' with the firmware as persistent bytecode, with the possible exception of tft_local.py: keeping this in the filesystem facilitates adjusting the ``confidence`` and ``margin`` values for best response.
-You may also want to freeze any other fonts and icons you plan to use.
+Attempts to use it in the normal way will provoke memory errors owing to heap fragmentation.
+It is necessary to 'freeze' core files 1-4 and optional files with the firmware as persistent bytecode. tft_local.py may optionally be kept in the filesystem to facilitate adjusting the ``confidence`` and ``margin`` values for best response.
+You should plan to freeze any other fonts and icons you intend to use.
 The hardware divers listed above cannot be frozen as they use inline assembler and Viper code.

 It is also wise to issue ctrl-D to soft reset the Pyboard before importing a module which uses the library.
 The test programs require a ctrl-D before import.